Tours are operating in Portland, China, and Cambodia! Click here for our COVID-19 Health & Safety precautions.

 No trip to China is complete without eating some dumplings (hopefully more than once)!
 Xian offers a few varieties that are incredibly delicious and unique to China.
 Try the Muslim quarter’s beef dumplings influenced with Silk Road seasonings.
 Sour soup dumplings and bright green spinach dumplings are also popular.
 Our Morning & Evening Tours stop at dumpling shops that will blow your mind (aka, they are the best in China).

 Obviously!
-Seriously though, take our guest’s word for it and join the best food tour in China.
+Seriously though, take our guest’s word – TripAdvisor awarded our Xian food tour as the #1 Foodie Experience in the World.
 It’s not just a food tour, it’s an adventure through Xian’s Muslim area and ancient city center.
 Eat the best local food and get off the beaten path in your own tuktuk, all while sinking back a few cold ones. #sogood

 Everyone comes to Xian for the Warriors, but few visit the tomb of Emperor Jingdi (Han Yang Ling Mausoleum) which we find just as fascinating.
 The tomb holds an estimated 50,000 mini terracotta figurines which include soldiers and an array of animals.
 The best part?
 You won’t find many crowds here which give you plenty of breathing space while walking underground on the glass floors for close-up views of the excavation pits.